IELTS Yes No Not Given Reading Practice with Tips & Techniques

 Answer the questions below.
 Choose no more than two words from the passage for each answer.

-1. What is another name for Easter Eggs?
+1. What is another name for an Easter Egg?

 Click below to reveal the answers.